huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_vpc_subnet.md

 The following arguments are supported:

+* `region` - (Optional, String, ForceNew) The region in which to create the iec vpc subnet resource.
+If omitted, the provider-level region will be used.
+Changing this creates a new resource.

 * `name` - (Required, String) Specifies the name of the iec vpc subnet.
 The value is a string of 1 to 64 characters that can contain letters, digits, underscores(_), and hyphens(-).